We’ll be keeping this page updated

 So, here they are… our Top 5 Real-Time Cooperative Board Games!

 I think a lot of people would still say Space Alert is the best real-time cooperative board game out there, and for good reason.
-It’s definitely worth checking out if you like programming games like Robo Rally and the space theme.
+It’s one of the more complex real-time games out there, but it’s definitely worth checking out if you like the space theme and/or programming games.

 Read our full Space Alert review

-FUSE was a pretty big hit with my group when we first played it.
+FUSE was a pretty big hit with my group when we first played it and we still have a lot of fun playing it after all this time.
 It’s portable, it’s quick, the app helps to ratchet up the tension, and the theme just works for this type of game.

 Read our full FUSE review

 2. Magic Maze